Lúcio Costa: Costa's Design

 Once it had been determined that there would be a new capital and the location had been established, the project entered into the design process.
 The plan was to be selected among competing plans from various Brazilian architects and city planners by an international jury.
 The participating designers were given the necessary information to make suitable plans for the space.
-Each participant was to submit two pieces in their proposal, a basic layout of the city and a supporting report that exhibited logistical details.
+Each participant was to submit two pieces in their proposal: a basic layout of the city and a supporting report that exhibited logistical details.

-The design of Lucio Costa was selected for Brasilia.
-Although the design had not been as detailed as some of the other plans submitted, the jurors found it favorable due its features that would complement future population growth.
-The plan, called Costa's Plano Piloto, conceptually demanded four components: (1) the government buildings, (2) the residential zones or superblocks, (3) the vehicular circulation and transportation infrastructure, (4) and the city center.
+The design of Lucio Costa was selected for Brasília.
+Although the design had not been as detailed as some of the other plans submitted, the jurors found it favourable due to its features that would complement future population growth.
+The plan, called Costa's Plano Piloto, conceptually demanded four components: (1) the government buildings, (2) the residential zones or superblocks, (3) the vehicular circulation and transportation infrastructure, and (4) the city centre.
 In all, this original design was intended to hold a population of 500,000 people.
 In order to fulfill this, Costa's design called for an urban plan in the form of a cross, often described as an airplane, bird, or dragonfly.
 Some scholars have found symbolism in this shape of plan, a reference to the cross of the early Portuguese conquerors, the bow and arrow of the native populations of Brazil, or the jet shape as a symbol for future innovation.

 The plan essentially divided the new capital into two parts, the Monumental Axis and the Residential Axis.
 The Monumental Axis, which points east to west, would serve as the home for the new civic buildings.
 This wide mall was intended to create a feeling of grandeur and significance, and is the location of the ministries, national congress, supreme court and other administrative buildings.
 The two "wings" of the Residential Axis, which runs north to south, would contain the residential and commercial developments.
 Costa envisioned these as the most important aspect of the design, as they would be home to a majority of the city's daily operations, such as local commerce, schools, recreation and churches.
 The Residential Axis consisted of 96 superblocks, which were limited to six-storey buildings, and 12 additional superblocks limited to three-storey buildings.